 Add the carrots, bay, thyme and cashews and give everything a good stir.
 Add the potatoes then pour in the vegetable stock.

-Bring the soup to a simmer and cook about 20 minutes until the potatoes and carrots have softened.
+Bring the soup to a simmer and cook about 20 minutes or until the potatoes and carrots have softened.
 Stir in the nutritional yeast and turmeric at this point if using it.
 (If a chunky texture is preferred, reserve some of the cooked potatoes and gently mash them before adding back into the soup).

 Carefully transfer the soup to a powerful blender and puree until smooth and creamy on the hot liquid setting.
 Work in batches if needed and be mindful of the escaping steam.